 The most important detail to understand is how much and what type of income places you in the position of paying estimated taxes.
 Self-employed taxpayers normally must pay quarterly estimated taxes.
 However, individuals who receive large, untaxed windfalls—from investment gains from stocks for example—may also be required to pay estimated taxes.

 One of the more serious misconceptions taxpayers may have is that they can just pay their estimated taxes in one lump sum at the end of the year.
 However, it's a mistake to think the IRS is OK with an end-of-year payment.

-Additionally, waiting until the end of the year to file and pay taxes may lead to financial mismanagement by people who fail to reserve enough funds to satisfy their tax debt, which is a problem that can follow a taxpayer into the the next year and beyond.
+- Additionally, waiting until the end of the year to file and pay taxes may lead to other financial issues if you fail to reserve enough funds to satisfy your tax debt.